xanderstevenson/mistral-4-cisco/README.md

 ## **Use Case**

-*   Proactive Network Monitoring: Regularly collect and analyze device data to identify potential problems before they impact the network.
+*   *Proactive Network Monitoring*: Regularly collect and analyze device data to identify potential problems before they impact the network.
 *   Configuration Auditing: Ensure that devices are configured according to organizational standards and security best practices.
 *   Troubleshooting: Quickly gather and analyze relevant data from multiple devices to diagnose network issues.
 *   Security Analysis: Identify potential security vulnerabilities or misconfigurations.